wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

    to the NVM, so the stack is not on the NVM.
 In this case, the compiler should also recognize it and automatically persists these inputs.

+3. The paper lacks a mechanism for log trimming.
+The log can only be trimmed after all persistent states of a transaction is written back to the NVM.
+   It seems hard to track this.
+   One simple way is to flush all dirty data back to the NVM at transaction commit, and trims the log immediately.
+   The paper seems to suggest this, since it says that the undo logs are managed by PMDK and that PMDK will flush dirty data at transaction commit as per undo logging protocol.
+   Also the paper implies that there is only one log object per-thread, meaning that the log has to be trimmed at every transaction commit.

 This paper presents Clobber-NVM, a transactional framework for Non-Volatile Memory using recovery-via-resumption.
 The paper noted that previous undo or redo logging-based schemes are inefficient, since they need to persist all memory writes performed on persistent data.
 This essentially doubles the amount of traffic to the NVM device.